 Back to the point, shipping is an important ingredient in the success and growth of any business and companies that have understood this have been known to experience exponential growth.
 Customers want their items undamaged and in a timely manner and there is nothing worse than receiving a shoe in a beat up box and late.
 I wrote about Footlocker’s mediocre shipping method see link below

 Today my main focus is on shipping speed and I’m going to use my latest example with Store X to show you how important this can be for a minor retailer looking to compete in this very difficult market.
 I have done a lot of drop shipping with Store X and that in itself says a lot about the store’s digital presence.
 Most of the items I purchased were sold on third party marketplaces at a 40% mark up while the item was still available via Store X.

 What does this mean ?
-It simply means that the customer doesn’t even know that Stire X exists.
-That in itself is a real problem, Chris from ARCH shared a post a couple of days ago about Nike’s Q1 report and here are some of the findings.
+It simply means that the customer doesn’t even know that Store X exists.
+That in itself is a real problem.

 Those that do know Store X exists have another problem on their hands, the slow shipping speed.
 How in the world are minor retailers looking to compete with Nike and major retailers if they neglect one of the key ingredients in the sauce.
 They can exploit Footlocker’s weakness ( slow shipping, poor packaging) and they aren’t doing it.
 Finishline is at least doing something right in this area, see screenshot below:

 I placed the order on September the 10th at 11:45 am (1st image).